Lewa Safari Camp

 Getting to Lewa Safari Camp

-Lewa Main Airstrip is a 45 minute flight from Wilson Airport, and a 15 minute drive from camp.
+Lewa Main Airstrip is a 45 minute flight from Wilson Airport and a 15 minute drive from camp.

-Best time to visit
+The best time to visit

 The Lewa region offers great safaris all year.
-The best time to travel is between July to September.
+The best time to travel is between July and September.
 December to February are also a good time to visit.
 This is when there isn’t that much rain.
 The wet months are April, May & November.
 This can cause problems as some roads are inaccessible.

 Days are usually warm with no to little humidity.
 The evenings and early mornings can get chilly.
-Low populated environments at altitudes higher than 4,000ft, including Elewana Lewa Safari Camp, can be considered malaria free.
+Low populated environments at altitudes higher than 4,000ft, can be considered malaria free.
+Including Elewana Lewa Safari Camp.
 All beds have mosquito nets.

 Elewana Lewa Safari Camp Accommodation Rates